 The Devils Lake Outlets

-In response to Devils Lake’s record-breaking rise, the State of North Dakota began construction of a 100 cubic feet per second (cfs) emergency outlet from the West Bay of Devils Lake to the Sheyenne River in 2002, and completed it in 2005.
-The West Devils Lake Outlet began operating during the summer of 2005, was not operated due to permit constraints in 2006, and was operated again in 2007 and 2008.
-In 2010, construction increased the capacity of the West Devils Lake Outlet to a maximum of 250 cfs.
+In response to Devils Lake’s record-breaking rise, the State of North Dakota began construction of a 100 cubic feet per second (cfs) emergency outlet from the West Bay of Devils Lake to the Sheyenne River in 2002.
+The West End Outlet began operating during the summer of 2005 and discharged a relatively small volume from 2005 through 2008.
+In 2009, the West End Outlet began to operate steadily, and in 2010, the discharge capacity was increased to 250 cfs.

 Devils Lake Outlets Management Advisory Committee

 The Devils Lake Outlets Management Advisory Committee is a seventeen-member committee that advises the Governor and the State Water Commission regarding operation of the Devils Lake Outlets.
 Committee members are stakeholders from the Devils Lake, Sheyenne, and Red River basins including representatives from Minnesota and Manitoba.
 The Committee typically meets in the spring to review past outlet operation and to discuss future operating recommendations.
 The committee may recommend criteria for operation of each outlet based on outflow volumes, water quality considerations, and the risk of an overflow of Devils Lake.

 Tolna Coulee Control Structure

 In addition to the outlets, the Tolna Coulee Control Structure serves an added level of protection from a natural uncontrolled overflow.
 The purpose of the structure is to prevent a potentially catastrophic uncontrolled overflow of Stump Lake through the Tolna Coulee while allowing the Devils Lake water levels to fall to the level that they would have without the project.
 The control structure was constructed by the Army Corps of Engineers.
 It was completed in May 2012 and is owned and operated by the Department of Water Resources.